-Technology may have changed the way we do business, but customers’ needs still drive demand and decide market share.
-So rather than obsess over competition, prudent brands focus on effective feedback processes to identify customer expectations.
+Technology may have changed the way we do business, but it’s still customers’ needs that drive demand and decide market share.
+Rather than obsess over competition, prudent brands focus on effective feedback processes to identify customer expectations.

 An effective feedback mechanism is: